ucan-wg/delegation/README.md

 Decision time is the part of the lifecycle when "a decision" about the token is made.
 This is typically during validation, but also includes resolving external state (e.g. storage quotas).

-# 3. JWT Structure
+# 3 JWT Structure

-UCANs MUST be formatted as JWTs, with additional keys as described in this document.
+UCANs MUST be formatted as [JWT]s, with additional keys as described in this document.
 The overall container of a header, claims, and signature remains.
 Please refer to [RFC 7519][JWT] for more on this format.

 ## 3.1 Header